jaantollander/masters-thesis/content/35_monitoring.md

 ## Ingest server
 The ingest server is responsible for maintaining a connection to the database and listening to the messages from the monitoring clients, parsing them and inserts the data to the database.

-In our implementation we did not use a time series identifier.
+In our implementation we did not use a time series identifier explicitly.
 Instead we identified different time series as distict tuples of target, nodename, job ID, and user ID.
 For login nodes, which do not have a job ID, we generated synthetic job ID using the executable name and user ID values.
 We also parsed the values on the monitoring clients, rather than in the ingest server.